spekulatius/laravel-commonmark-blog/README.md

 Note:
 - By default the articles includes also articles in further nested directories below.
 - All pages will automatically receive a canonical URL according to the page number.
-- The first page (here `/blog/1`) is only a copy of the `index.htm` to allow accessing it with number.
+- The first page (here `/blog/1`) is only a copy of the `index.htm` to allow access with a number.
 It automatically contains a canoncial URL to the variation without page number (here: `/blog`).

 ## Requirements & Installation